davidalpert/nuserve/README.md

   * 7zip.commandline
   * ruby
   * ruby.devkit
-  * rubygems
-  * bundler
+1. Install rubygems and the bundler gem
-1. run the default rake task which will
+1. Run the default rake task which will
   1. download nuserve's nuget library dependencies
   1. build the source
   1. run the unit tests